Dental floss: Evidence

-The American Dental Association has stated that flossing in combination with tooth brushing can help prevent gum disease and halitosis.
+The American Dental Association has stated that flossing in combination with brushing of teeth can help prevent gum disease and halitosis.
+The ADA considers it acceptable to floss either before or after brushing the teeth.

+A 2006 review of 6 studies in which professionals flossed the teeth of school children over a period of 1.7 years showed a 40% reduction in the risk of tooth decay.

 However, evidence favoring commonplace use of floss remains limited.
 A 2008 systematic review concluded that adjunct flossing was no more effective than tooth brushing alone in reducing plaque or gingivitis.
 The authors concluded that routine instruction of flossing in gingivitis patients as helpful adjunct therapy is not supported by scientific evidence, and that flossing recommendations should be made by dental professionals on an individual basis.

 A 2011 Cochrane Database systematic review identified "some evidence from 12 studies that flossing in addition to tooth brushing reduces gingivitis compared to tooth brushing alone", and "weak, very unreliable evidence from 10 studies that flossing plus tooth brushing may be associated with a small reduction in plaque at 1 and 3 months."
 Studies of flossing behavior are based on self-report and many people do not floss properly.
-A 2006 review of 6 studies in which professionals flossed the teeth of school children over a period of 1.7 years showed a 40% reduction in the risk of tooth decay.

 More recently, a 2019 Cochrane Database systematic review compared toothbrushing alone to interdental cleaning devices, and also compared flossing to other interdental cleaning methods.
 In all, 35 randomized control trials met the criteria for inclusion, with all but 2 studies at high risk for performance bias.
-The authors concluded that “overall, the evidence was low to very low certainty, and the effect sizes observed may not be clinically important.”
+The authors concluded that "overall, the evidence was low to very low certainty, and the effect sizes observed may not be clinically important."

 As many authors note, the efficacy of flossing may be highly variable based on individual preference, technique, and motivation.
 Moreover, flossing may be a relatively more difficult and tedious method of interdental cleaning compared to an interdental brush.